 Intradermal Injection is the injection of a tiny amount of fluid into the layer of the skin.
 It’s usually done to test for drug sensitivity before administering larger amounts by other methods.

-The procedure usually painful, ensuring that needle inserted into the epidermis and not in subcutaneously would reduce patient discomfort.
+The procedure usually painful, ensuring that the needle inserted into the epidermis and not into subcutaneous to reduce patient discomfort.

 - Gather all the equipment needed and check the physician order

-- Explain the procedure to patient,the purpose,site for injection and how he/she has to cooperate.
+- Explain the procedure to the patient, the purpose, site for injection, and how he/she has to cooperate.

 - Wash hands and don disposable gloves